Electric Current Control of Helimagnetic Chirality from a Multidomain State in the Helimagnet MnAu$_2$

 The helimagnetic chirality can be probed through the nonreciprocal electronic transport under a magnetic field along the helical axis \cite{jiang_chiralitycontrol,masuda_chirality_control_MnAu2}, which corresponds to the field-antisymmetric component of the second harmonic resistivity.
-Fig. 1(d) shows the second harmonic resistivity $\rho^{2\omega}$ for $+$Chiral, $-$Chiral, and multidomain states, which were obtained by sweeping the magnetic field along the helical axis from $+$5 T (forced-FM phase) to 0 T, while simultaneously applying dc electric currents of $+8.0\times 10^9$ A/m$^2$, $-8.0\times 10^9$ A/m$^2$, and 0 A/m$^2$, respectively.
-For the measurement of $\rho^{2\omega}$, we utilized an ac current with an amplitude of $4.242\times 10^9$ A/m$^2$ and a frequency of 79.19 Hz.
+Figure 1(d) shows the second harmonic resistivity $\rho^{2\omega}$ for $+$Chiral, $-$Chiral, and multidomain states, which were obtained by sweeping the magnetic field along the helical axis from $+$5 T (forced-FM phase) to 0 T, while simultaneously applying dc electric currents of $+8.0\times 10^9$ A/m$^2$, $-8.0\times 10^9$ A/m$^2$, and 0 A/m$^2$, respectively.
+For the measurement of $\rho^{2\omega}$, we utilized an ac current with an amplitude of $4.2\times 10^9$ A/m$^2$ and a frequency of 79.19 Hz induced by an electric current source (Keithley, 6221) and measured the second harmonic voltage with a lock-in amplifier (NF Corporation, LI5650).
+The temperature increase due to Joule heating during the measurement at 250 K was estimated to be 1.5 K from the increase in linear resistivity.
 While $\rho^{2\omega}$ did not exhibit discernible magnetic field dependence for the multidomain state, antisymmetric magnetic field dependences with opposite signs were observed for $\pm$Chiral states.
 In addition, positive peaks were observed around $H=\pm1.4$ T for both the chiral states.
-We decomposed $\rho^{2\omega}$ into the field-antisymmetric component [Fig. 1(e)] and the field-symmetric component [Fig. 1 (f)].
-The antisymmetric component clearly reflects the chirality as reported previously \cite{masuda_chirality_control_MnAu2}.
+We decomposed $\rho^{2\omega}$ into the field-antisymmetric component [Fig. 1(e)] and the field-symmetric component [Fig. 1(f)].
+The antisymmetric component clearly reflects the chirality, as reported previously \cite{masuda_chirality_control_MnAu2}.
+The correspondence between chirality and the antisymmetric component of second harmonic resistivity has also been confirmed for two other helimagnets, MnP and YMn$_6$Sn$_6$ \cite{jiang_chiralitycontrol,masuda_critically_YMS}.
+In particular, for YMn$_6$Sn$_6$, we recently succeeded in observing controlled chirality by neutron diffraction as well, which clearly indicates the correspondence between chirality and second harmonic resistivity \cite{masuda_direct_YMS}.
 On the other hand, a positive sharp peak around 1.4 T and a broad negative peak around 2 T were observed in the symmetric component for both $\pm$Chiral states while the magnetic field dependence was almost absent for the multidomain state.
-These features appear to originate from the sliding motion of helimagnetic structure \cite{kimoto_sliding}, because a kink associated with the sliding motion was correspondingly observed in the differential resistivity between 1.5 T and 2.25 T, as shown in the supplemental materials \cite{supp}.
-We utilize $\rho^{2\omega}$ as a probe of the chirality, given that the chirality-insensitive sliding also affects $\rho^{2\omega}$.
+These features appear to originate from the sliding motion of helimagnetic structure \cite{kimoto_sliding}, because a kink associated with the sliding motion was correspondingly observed in the differential resistivity between 1.5 T and 2.25 T, as shown in the Supplemental Material \cite{supp}.
+Thus, $\rho^{2\omega}$ consists of three contributions: a field-antisymmetric nonreciprocal component, a field-symmetric component arising from sliding, and a field-independent component of $\approx -0.8$ n$\Omega$ cm.
+The last component originates from extrinsic effects, such as imperfect electrical contacts and/or some thermoelectric voltage originating from Joule heating.
+A similar contribution was observed in other samples and analyzed in detail for MnP in a previous study \cite{jiang_chiralitycontrol}.
+We found that this contribution depends strongly on the measurement frequency but remains constant with respect to the magnetic field (see the Supplemental Material \cite{supp}).
+We infer that the same holds for the MnAu$_2$ thin films.
+This component does not hinder the chirality detection, because the field-antisymmetric component remains nearly absent in the multidomain state, and the field-symmetric component remains nearly constant below 1.0 T and above 2.5 T. We utilize $\rho^{2\omega}$ as a probe of the chirality, given that the constant background and the effect of sliding also affects $\rho^{2\omega}$.